 But it's not only internal understanding that is needed when developing strategies in this area.
 Legal departments must become fluid, creative and not reliant on traditional forms of protection.
 While managing IP is the best way of protecting and monetising technological innovations, it's essential that businesses think about the current state of the law and whether it has the ability to keep up with the rapid pace of change.

-In Swipe Right: Smart choices in disruptive times we discuss the key points that should be considered when developing an IP strategy for your company when using and developing disruptive technology.
+In Multiplicity: Smart choices in disruptive times we discuss the key points that should be considered when developing an IP strategy for your company when using and developing disruptive technology.
 Download our report to get the essential recommendations when it comes to IP.

 How can Gowling WLG help?